 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-Those houses that are proposed to be built in Arviat are not going to be built by the Housing Corporation.
-Like I stated, some of the buildings will be constructed by the Nunavut Construction Company and some of them may be built by private people; whoever wants to build them.

-Right now, we have been looking at applications.
-As for the affordable housing units, we will need to put up subsidies for them, so we will be able to help them construct those units in the price so that they will be able to build them for less money.
-They will be used for purchase or renting.
-The housing corporation will not be actually building the houses themselves.
+Those houses that are going to be built in Arviat are not going to be built by the housing corporation.
+Like I stated, some of the units will be constructed by the Nunavut Construction Company and some of them may be built privately by interested individuals.
+We have seen applications that have been submitted to date.
+As for the affordable housing units, we will need to put up subsidies for them.
+We will be able to help them with the cost to construct those units that will be available for purchase or renting at an affordable rate.
+They will be responsible for acquiring the lots and construction materials, not the housing corporation.
 Thank you, Mr. Speaker.